josedvq/lared-laughter/www/audio_instructions.md

 # Audio-only ratings

-The following sections consists in detecting and rating laughter **from audio only** (ie. **there is no video of the person**).
+The following tasks consist in detecting and rating laughter **from audio only** (ie. **there is no video of the person**).
 For each short segment there are two tasks to complete:

 1. Recognition: you will have to press a key (q) when you perceive laughter to be happening,
 2. Rating: if you thought there was laughter, we ask you to rate the intensity of the laughter and your confidence that there was or was not laughter.